-Hostel prices – If you’re really on a tight budget, Rome has campgrounds that begin at $13 per night.
-Hostel dorm rooms in the city range between $25-35 USD per night, with prices dipping by around $5-10 dollars in the off-season.
+Hostel prices – If you’re really on a tight budget, Rome has campgrounds that begin at $13 USD per night.
+Hostel dorm rooms in the city range between $25-45 USD per night, with prices dipping by about $5-10 USD in the off-season.
 Private rooms begin at $60 USD.
 (They are not a good deal here and you will find cheaper hotels.
 Don’t get a private room in a hostel!)
 Renting from a local is also becoming very popular.

-- Budget Hotel Prices: Prices start at $50 USD per night for a double room but are more expensive around the tourist areas, where a hotel in Rome can cost around $100 per night.
+Budget hotel prices – Prices start at $50 USD per night for a double room but are more expensive around the tourist areas, where a hotel in Rome can cost around $100 USD per night.

-- Average Cost of Food: Food costs vary widely in Rome.
-It’s easy to have a great (and expensive) Italian meal here but it’s also easy to eat for less than $15 a day.
+Average cost of food – Food costs vary widely in Rome.
+It’s easy to have a great (and expensive) Italian meal here, but it’s also easy to eat for less than $15 USD a day.
 Most restaurant meals with wine will cost around $25 USD per person.
 In tourist hot spots, add about $10 USD to that.
 Quick eats like pizza, paninis, and light snacks will cost $4-5 USD.
 Fast food will cost $10 USD for a value meal.
 For cheaper food, head to Trastevre, the student neighborhood, or hit a market.

-- Public Transportation Costs: Rome has several different types of transportation tickets: Biglietto semplice B.I.T. (time integrated ticket) – These must be used within 75 minutes and cost $1.30 (1 Euro).
-Biglietto giornaliero B.I.G (one-day ticket) is valid for 24 hours and is $6.
-Biglietto per 3 giorni B.T.I (3-days tourist integrated ticket) is valid for 3 days in a row on any public means.
-Price: $15 USD.
-Biglietto settimanale C.I.S. (tourist one-week integrated ticket) is valid for seven days in a row.
-Price: $22 USD.
+Public transportation costs – Rome has several different types of transportation tickets: Biglietto semplice B.I.T. (time integrated ticket) – These must be used within 75 minutes and cost $1.30 USD (1 Euro).
+Biglietto giornaliero B.I.G (one-day ticket) is valid for 24 hours and is $6 USD.
+Biglietto per 3 giorni B.T.I (3-days tourist integrated ticket) is valid for 3 days in a row on any public means for $15 USD.
+Biglietto settimanale C.I.S. (tourist one-week integrated ticket) is valid for seven days in a row for $22 USD.

 Money Saving Tips

-- Overload on churches – Rome has a ton of churches.
-Spend a few days looking at the bigger ones.
-They are filled with great art, sculptures, decorations, and stained glass.
+Overload on churches – Rome has a ton of churches.
+Spend a few days looking at the bigger ones that are filled with great art, sculptures, decorations, and stained glass.

-- Stroll through the Forum and Palatine Hill – Explore the seat of Ancient Rome and explore the forum where Rome administered it’s empire.
+Stroll through the Forum and Palatine Hill – Explore the seat of Ancient Rome and explore the forum where Rome administered it’s empire.
 Next to it is Palatine Hill, where the Roman aristocracy lived.
 You can combine a visit to the Colosseum with Palatine Hill.
-It is also worth getting a guide here to give you context.
-Otherwise, you are just standing in front of ruins wondering what the heck you are looking at.
+It is also worth getting a guide here to give you context and bring the ruins to life.

-- Hang out on the Spanish Steps – The Spanish Steps is a long and grand staircase in Rome to the Piazza di Spagna at the base.
+Hang out on the Spanish Steps – The Spanish Steps are a long and grand staircase in Rome to the Piazza di Spagna at the base.
 The stairway was built in the 1720s.
 The Spanish steps are very popular for people to hang out at and people watch.
-This place is also a popular place for pub crawls too.
+This place is also a popular place for pub crawls too, so watch your step.

-- See The Trevi Fountain – Probably the most famous fountain the world, the Trevi Fountain is always crowded.
+See the Trevi Fountain – Probably the most famous fountain the world, the Trevi Fountain is always crowded.
 It’s especially crowded at night when couples come for their romantic picture.
 The best time to see this beautiful fountain is before lunch, when the crowds are thin.
-Don’t forget to throw two coins in (one for love, one to return to Rome) while you are there.
+Don’t forget to throw two coins in (one for love, one to return to Rome) while you are there over your left shoulder.